Techtonica/curriculum/html/html.md

 ### Check for Understanding

-- Instructor will do a code review with each apprentice once they've completed the HTML portion of the project.
 - What are semantic and non-semantic elements in HTML?
-- How to write comments in HTML?
+- How do you write comments in HTML?
-- Why are indentation used in HTML?
+- Why is indentation used in HTML?
 - How can we insert an image in a HTML document?
 - What does the line 'meta charset=“utf-8”' mean?